Husky110/stable-diffusion-webui-docker/README.md

 ## How to use
 ### Setup
 1. Set up docker (see https://docs.docker.com/engine/install/) -> This repo is tested on Ubuntu 22.04 LTS
-2. (Optional) Modify the .env-file to your needs and likings.
-Please pay attention to the comments in there!
-3. Run install.sh, answer its questions and wait for it to finish
+2. Run `./install.sh`, answer its questions and wait for it to finish

+**WARNING:** Different to other web-projects you might know - please do NOT just copy the .env.default-file to .env and start modifying!
+   The install-script does that for you and adds some modifications on the first run!
+You don't want to do them by hand!
 ### Usage
 1. run `docker compose --profile [ui] up --build` -> where [ui] is one of invoke, auto, auto-cpu, comfy, or comfy-cpu.